 Life history and biology of beavers

-We just released a new technical paper that is full of life history information about beavers:
+Our beaver life history and ecology technical paper is full of life history information about beavers:

 For some less technical information, here are some interesting and pertinent facts.
 Beavers are: